delta-io/delta/kernel/README.md

 # Project setup with Delta Kernel
 The Delta Kernel project provides the following two Maven artifacts:
 - `delta-kernel-api`: This is a must-have dependency and contains all the public `Table` and `TableClient` APIs discussed earlier.
-- `delta-kernel-defaults`: This is an optional dependency that contains *default* implementations of the `TableClient` interfaces using Hadoop libraries.
+- `delta-kernel-default`: This is an optional dependency that contains *default* implementations of the `TableClient` interfaces using Hadoop libraries.
 Developers can optionally use these default implementations to speed up the development of their Delta connector.
 ```xml
 <!-- Must have dependency -->
 <dependency>